Cohort Graduate Programs

-Loyola offers prospective students virtual opportunities to learn more about the benefits and admission process of our cohort graduate programs.
+Loyola offers prospective students virtual opportunities to learn more about our programs, cohort benefits, and admission process of our cohort graduate programs.
 Register today for a virtual information session or request a one-on-one session with a recruiter for a time that's convenient for you.
 Attendees will have the opportunity to speak with recruiters, complete an online application, and have their $60 application fee will be waived!
 Register for a session today!

 On January 31, at 5 p.m. take part in our next webinar, "Educator Perspectives: Thriving as Scholars, Serving as Educators," as we break-down the challenges and benefits people face when returning to graduate school.
 Hear from Loyola faculty and first year graduate students as they discuss innovative approaches and available resources that helped them to thrive in graduate school while continuing to serve their local communities as educators.
 Our students will share some valuable strategies on how they have transitioned to graduate school during this transformative time, provide tips for balancing school and full-time teaching/service and how they have been able to immediately apply what they have learned.
 This discussion will be moderated by Dr. Leah K. Saal, co-director and associate professor of the literacy education program for the School of Education.

 This event is free and open to the public.
 Online registration is available.

 - Entire program conducted in or near your school